All 3 men charged in Arbery's death convicted of murder | Law-Order

 All 3 men charged in Arbery's death convicted of murder

-All three white men charged in the death of Ahmaud Arbery were convicted of murder Wednesday in the fatal shooting that became part of a larger national reckoning on racial injustice.The convictions for Greg McMichael, son Travis McMichael and neighbor William Roddie Bryan came after jurors deliberated for about 10 hours.
+Jurors have convicted the three white men charged in the death of Ahmaud Arbery, the Black man who was chased and fatally shot while running through their neighbourhood in an attack that became part of the larger national reckoning on racial injustice.The jury Wednesday deliberated for about 10 hours before convicting Greg McMichael, son Travis McMichael and neighbou r William Roddie Bryan, who all face minimum sentences of life in prison.

 - Country: